open-wa/wa-automate-nodejs/README.md

 | [Create Groups](#create-group)         |             | ✅          |
 | [add, remove, promote, demote participants](##group-participants-beta)         |             | ✅          |

+## Starting a conversation

+As a matter of principle, this library will not develop any functionality to start new chats.
+If you want to start a conversation with a recipient I suggest using [whatsapp links](https://faq.whatsapp.com/en/26000030/) or add [whatsapp-button](https://www.producthunt.com/posts/whatsapp-button-2) to your website ([github link](https://github.com/smashah/whatsapp-button?ref=producthunt)).

 ## Capturing QR Code

 An event is emitted every time the QR code is received by the system.
 You can grab hold of this event emitter by importing `ev`